Vagotomy: Types

 All types of vagotomy can be performed at open surgery (laparotomy) or using minimally invasive surgery (laparoscopy).

 For the management of PUD, vagotomy is sometimes combined with antrectomy (removal of the distal half of the stomach) to reduce the rate of recurrence.
 Reconstruction is performed with gastroduodenostomy (Billroth I) or gastrojejunostomy (Billroth II).
 It is left intact in highly selective vagotomy so the function of gastric emptying remains intact.

 Applications

+Chronic duodenal ulcers

 Truncal vagotomy is a treatment option for chronic duodenal ulcers.
 It was once considered the gold standard, but is now usually reserved for patients who have failed the first-line "triple therapy" against Helicobacter pylori infection: two antibiotics (clarithromycin and amoxicillin or metronidazole) and a proton pump inhibitor (e.g., omeprazole).
 It is also used in the treatment of gastric outlet obstruction.